Operator Capability Levels

 Scale up and down of replicas

-The operator allows users to scale up and down the number of instances in a
+The operator allows you to scale up and down the number of instances in a

 PostgreSQL cluster.
 New replicas are automatically started up from the